-For Sonic.net services where customer premise equipment is provided, owned and managed by Sonic.net, that equipment may be used at some point in the future to provide WiFi access to others.
+For Sonic.net, LLC services where customer premise equipment is provided, owned and managed by Sonic.net, LLC that equipment may be used at some point in the future to provide WiFi access to others.
 If and when this is offered, it will be secured and separate from your own traffic and your local area network, and would provide limited access to guest users.
 Your own traffic would have priority.
 A mechanism for opting out will be provided if and when this feature is launched.

 Technical Support Policy

-Sonic.net, Inc. will use its best efforts to provide all services to get your computer connected to the Internet but can not be held responsible for hardware or software malfunctions or assist in servicing or repairing your equipment.
+Sonic.net, LLC will use its best efforts to provide all services to get your computer connected to the Internet but can not be held responsible for hardware or software malfunctions or assist in servicing or repairing your equipment.
 In such cases, the technical support staff will gladly refer you to outside sources for assistance.
 Customers should have a copy of their current operating system available when calling technical support; there will be limits to the amount of assistance that technical support representatives can offer if you do not have a copy of your current operating system.
 Sonic.net, Inc. reserves the right to cease providing over-the-phone technical support to any customer.

-Please call the Sonic.net, Inc. tech support number at 1-707-547-3400 if you need assistance in the Santa Rosa calling area.
+Please call the Sonic.net, LLC tech support number at 1-707-547-3400 if you need assistance in the Santa Rosa calling area.
 If you are outside the Santa Rosa calling area, you can contact us at 1-888-766-4233.
-Technical support can also be reached via email at email@example.com.
+Technical support can also be reached via email at firstname.lastname@example.org.

-If you can email, we encourage you to write to firstname.lastname@example.org for assistance.
+If you can email, we encourage you to write to email@example.com for assistance.
 If you are able to get online and have other questions, the answers may be in our support pages located at http://www.sonic.net/support/ - we encourage you to check there first.
-Also, the help files in the program you are using may have the answers to your questions so please do investigate these resources before calling tech support.
+Also, the help files in the program you are using may have the answers to your questions, so please do investigate these resources before calling tech support.

 Bandwidth and Disk use quotas